 1. You Fear You Lack Experience

-One of the first telltale signs that you’re experiencing job search anxiety is when you fear you lack experience needed to apply to a job posting or be considered for a job opportunity.
-An innate fear that you lack experience when applying to jobs is a telltale job search anxiety warning sign that you should pay attention to, before it becomes a massive problem in your job search efforts and your body starts to wear down from the fatigue it can cause.
+One of the first telltale signs that you're experiencing job search anxiety is when you fear you lack experience needed to apply to a job posting or be considered for a job opportunity.
+An innate fear that you lack experience when applying to jobs is a telltale job search anxiety warning sign that you should pay attention to, before it becomes a massive problem in your job search efforts and your body starts to wear down from the fatigue

 We've all been in a scenario where we're reviewing a job posting and we like what we're seeing, and then we get to the requirements section.
 After reviewing the requirements section of the job posting, we identify things that cause us to rethink whether or not we're willing to apply to the job posting.
 Requirements like mandatory skills, training, certifications, previous positions, or years of experience.